Lovemann1/Sales_Perf._Power_BI/README.md

   <rn>

-  This chart shows sales by each month for the selected year with respect to the Gross Profit Margin %.
+  This chart shows sales by each month for the selected year with respect to the Gross Profit Margin.
 Total sales by each month which is in the columns shows the sales trand over the year and the line chart tells the Percentage of gross profit margin the each month sales.
   ## Water Fall Chart
   ![water fall chart](https://github.com/Lovemann1/Sales_Perf._Power_BI/blob/main/Assets/Sales%20Comparison%20From%20last%20Year.png?raw=true)